kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_student.rst

    .. image:: Images/Distribution_Gender.png
     :alt: Table with columns for different possible values for level of education completed and total count reported for each value

-Data for individual students is not shown, and you cannot download these counts directly from this page.
+  Data for individual students is not shown, and you cannot download data directly from this page.
 See :ref:`Viewing and downloading student data`.

 .. _Accessing_anonymized: